FrontendMasters/react-enlightenment/what-is-react.md

 });
 ```

-With the state setup next we'll add a callback function called `select` that gets called when a user clicks on an option.
+With the default state set, next we'll add a callback function called `select` that gets called when a user clicks on an option.
 Inside of this function we get the text of the option (via `event` parameter) that was selected and use that to determine how to `setState` on the current component.
 Notice that I am using `event` details passed to the `select` callback.
 This pattern should look familiar if you've had any experience with jQuery.

 ```javascript
 var MySelect = React.createClass({